 We are committed to protecting and respecting your privacy.

 In this statement, “we” means The Harpur Trust (the “Trust”).
-Bedford School, Bedford Girls’ School, Bedford Modern School, Pilgrims School and Bedford High School for Girls are all part of The Harpur Trust.
+Bedford School, Bedford Girls’ School, Bedford Modern School and Pilgrims Pre-Preparatory School are all part of The Harpur Trust.

 This statement sets out the basis on which any personal data we collect from you, or that you provide to us, through www.harpurtrust.org.uk (our site) will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
-For the purpose of the Data Protection Act 1998 (the Act), the Trust and the schools are the same data controller.
-Further details of the personal data we hold, and how we use it, can be found on the Information Commissioner’s website at www.ico.gov.uk under registration number Z1670129.
-Further information about data protection is available there.
+Under Data Protection legislation, the Trust and the schools are the same data controller.
+Further details of the personal data we hold, and how we use it, can be found on the Information Commissioner’s website at www.ico.org.uk under register of fee payers and registration number Z3195683.
+Further information about data protection is available on this website.

 Information we may collect from you